aw-coding/Vue-Drinking-Game-App/brief.md

 	- can't change tabs without restarting game ✓
 	- have current card show when switching tabs
 	- when you delete a player it messes up turn counter
+	- Have the game automatically restart when the fourth king has been drawn

 MVP: ✓